kateek5417/CYOA/lie/apologize.md

-You say sorry for changing your grades and lying to her.
+You say sorry for lying to her.
 She forgives you and tells you to never try that again.

 ----